 Whether that matters is up to you, and I’ve met professionally successful people with names that would fail this test.
 But generally speaking, Ashley ages better than Ashli or Ashlee, and Xavier over Xzavier.

-What are your thoughts on spelling?
+What are your thoughts on spelling baby names?
 Are there rules that you stick with when spelling your children’s names?